nullthefirst/nullthefirst/README.md

-Hi there 👋🏾🌍.
+Hi there 👋🏾🌍, I'm Josh.

-I build fullstack web applications using JavaScript.
+I am a Python developer that builds fullstack web applications with Django and work on data science projects.